silversub/terraform/manage_resources.md

    Refreshing Terraform state in-memory prior to plan...
    The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.

-   An execution plan has been generated and is shown below.
+   An execution plan has been generated and is shown here.
    Resource actions are indicated with the following symbols:
      + create